-Once the Bureau has completed its review of the Permit Application and the it is deemed administratively complete, the Permit Application then moves into the hearing phase of the permitting process.
+Once the Bureau has completed its review of the Permit Application and it is deemed administratively complete, the Permit Application is moved into the hearing phase of the permitting process.
 As required by the Solid Waste Act, the Department holds public hearings on all Permit Applications for solid waste facilities.
-Deeming a Permit Application "administratively complete" does not mean that the Permit Application will be approved or a Permit will be issued without conditions.
-Rather, it simply means that the Applicant has addressed all administrative requirements required by the Solid Waste Act and the Rules.
-Once the Bureau makes the completeness determination, a formal public hearing date will be set and the Department Secretary will determine whether the Permit Application should be issued, issued with conditions, or denied after considering all testimony and comments provided by the Bureau, Applicant, and any other interested parties or persons at the hearing.
+Deeming a Permit application "administratively complete" does not mean that the Permit Application will be approved or a Permit will be issued without conditions.
+Rather, it simply means that the Application has addressed all the administrative requirements required by the Solid Waste Act and the Rules.
+Once the Bureau makes the completeness determination, a formal public hearing date will be set, and the Department Secretary will determine whether the Permit Application should be issued, issued with conditions, or denied after considering all testimony and comments provided by the Bureau, Applicant, and any other interested parties or persons at the hearing.

 The Department provides notice of public hearings in accordance with all applicable statutory and regulatory requirements.
-In accordance with the Solid Waste Act (NMSA 1978, Section 74-9-22), notice is provided by the following methods: written notice is provided to adjacent property owners, nearby governmental entities (municipalities, counties, tribes, and pueblos), and persons who make requests for public notice regarding specific Permit Applications; notice is published in a local newspaper as a legal advertisement and at another place in the newspaper designed to provide effective notice; and notice is posted at multiple locations in the vicinity of the facility.
-In accordance with the Publication of Notice Act (NMSA 1978, Section 14-11-10.2), the hearing notices are also posted on the Department's website.
+In accordance with Section 74-9-22 NMSA 1978 of the Solid Waste Act, notice is provided by the following methods: written notice is provided to adjacent property owners, nearby governmental entities (municipalities, counties, tribes, and pueblos), and persons who make requests for public notice regarding specific Permit Applications; notice is published in a local newspaper as a legal advertisement and at another place in the newspaper designed to provide effective notice; and notice is posted at multiple locations in the vicinity of the facility.
+In accordance with Section 14-11-10.2 NMSA 1978, the hearing notices are also posted on the Department's website.